How and why this ever happened to me is the post you are about to read.

 This method is simple and became second nature in no time.
 I don’t even need to look directly at the light indicators now, they are clear enough to be picked by my peripheral vision.
 Nailing focus is easy.

 Shooting without auto focus is a completely different affair worth experiencing.
 With manual focus, you are in full control of the process.
-There is nothing getting in your way, no complications from the high-tech AF modes so common these days that end up distracting you with their multitude of options and settings.
+There is nothing getting in your way, no complications from high-tech AF modes that distract you with their multitude of options and settings.

 But for the real manual focus experience, you have to do it with fully mechanical lenses like these old Nikons.
-It feels so pure when you look through the viewfinder, turn the ring and see the image slowly achieving focus.
+It feels pure when you look through the viewfinder, turn the ring and see the image slowly achieving focus.
 And if you move past the point, you instinctively turn the ring back.
-It feels authentic.

 The viewfinder of this camera is excellent.
 It’s large, it’s bright and it shows 100% view of the frame.
 This is the main reason I bought a DSLR: to have a through the lens view without electronic means, without an EVF.

 And I couldn’t be happier.

 For the past 10 years I’ve been shooting mostly with EVFs, and I really missed the authenticity of framing with a real life view, as opposed to an electronic interface.
 There is no flickering, no latency, no blown-out highlights or pitch black shadows.
 It’s the real world as is, in front of you, interpreted by your brain and not the camera’s electronics.

 I understand EVFs bring many advantages, but nothing really beats the pureness and directness of an optical viewfinder.

 For a DSLR, the noise of the mirror mechanism is actually very well-dampened in the Df.
 The click-clack sounds great and the mild vibration offers a mechanical feel that is truly satisfying.
 It makes me feel I’m holding a camera, a mechanical instrument, not an electronic device.